What do we remember when we say that we will “never forget?”

 I met Mark shortly after I moved to the Bay Area.
 Mark organized a weekly football game at Golden Gate Park in San Francisco.
 Five years ago, I wrote more about how we knew each other.
 He was one of the best athletes and one of the best leaders I have known.
 He was many things, and if you met him, you would not forget him.… Read the rest

 The Fresno High School Senate is the oldest club of its kind in the country.
 Founded in 1890, The Senate honors tradition, academic excellence and leadership.
 Even though we play an annual football game, athletic ability is not a requirement for membership.
 The Senate is a group for education leaders and mentors.
 The football game is just one of our many traditions.

 To see this year’s photos, click on me.

 Most of the current participants were not born when I played my first Thanksgiving game on November 22, 1984.
-I did not intend to play 28 straight years, but I enjoy being part of an organization where students learn to disagree civilly.… Read the rest
+I did not intend to play 28 straight years, but I enjoy being part of an organization where students learn to disagree civilly.
+The younger students continue to provide hope that the next generation will lead us to a brighter future.… Read the rest